ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 Response will contain ``access.token`` for the contract that can be used for further contract modification.

-.. http:example:: http/contract-credentials.http
+.. httpexample:: http/contract-credentials.http
    :code:

 Let's view contracts.

-.. http:example:: http/contracts-listing-1.http
+.. httpexample:: http/contracts-listing-1.http
    :code: